spotlightpa/poor-richard/content/news/2023-01-05-SPLBOREVENT.md

 +++
 arc-id = "NNZRJ2WQPNF3HPRNIWSJTPKNM4"
 blurb = "Join us Jan.
-26 to learn about Pa.’s local governments, and how their accountability — or lack thereof — impacts residents and governance." byline = "Spotlight PA Staff" description = "Spotlight PA's panelists will discuss Pennsylvania's patchwork system of local governments." event-date = 2023-01-26T18:00:00-05:00
+26 to learn about Pa.’s local governments, and how their oversight — or lack thereof — impacts residents and governance." byline = "Spotlight PA Staff" description = "Spotlight PA's panelists will discuss Pennsylvania's patchwork system of local governments." event-date = 2023-01-26T18:00:00-05:00